altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 *Twisting his head so he could see, he strained against the sticky back.*
 ~Tentacles - as far as the eye could see.~
 ~dark pink lines in the blackness~
-~Robert struggled in earnest now, realizing he was well and truely stuck.~ 'I am on a tongue'
+~Robert struggled in earnest now, realizing he was well and truly stuck.~ 'I am on a tongue'
 ~He realized, that's what they all were.~
 ~Whipping back and forth like angry tornados.~
 *Robert turned his head up.*
-~Above him was a creature of imcomprehensible size.~ ~stretching the bare horizon from end to end in eyes.~ ~The creature seemed to be growing even...~
+~Above him was a creature of incomprehensible size.~ ~stretching the bare horizon from end to end in eyes.~ ~The creature seemed to be growing even...~
 ~No, he was just getting closer.~